Modular $\mathbb{Z}_2$-Crossed Tambara-Yamagami-like Categories for Even Groups: Proof of Main Theorem

-This concludes the proof of the $\Z_2$-ribbon structure on $\LM(\Gamma,\sigma,\omega,\delta,\eps\,|\,q,\alpha,\beta)$.
+This concludes the proof of the $\Z_2$-ribbon structure on $\LM(\Gamma,\sigma,\omega,\bar{\delta},\eps\,|\,q,\alpha,\beta)$.

-We finally verify the assertion that these choices of ribbon structure together with the rigid structure have positive quantum dimensions if and only if $\alpha\beta=\eps$, which is completely analogous to \autoref{sec_TY}.
-For the objects $\C_a$ the quantum dimension is $1$.
-For the objects $X^{\bar{x}}$ we compute that, with the rigid structure and ribbon structure given above, the quantum dimension of $\X^{\bar{x}}$ is
+\emph{Pseudo-Unitarity:} We finally verify the assertion that these choices of ribbon structure together with the rigid structure have positive quantum dimensions if and only if $\alpha\beta=\eps$, which is completely analogous to \autoref{cor_TYpseudounitary}.
+For the objects $\C_a$, $a\in\Gamma$, the quantum dimension is $1$.
+For the objects $X^{\bar{x}}$, $\bar{x}\in\Gamma/2\Gamma$, with the rigid structure and ribbon structure given above, the quantum dimension of $\X^{\bar{x}}$ is

 independently of $\bar{x}$.
 This concludes the proof of \autoref{thm_evenTY}. \end{proof}